7 ways to finance your Christmas spending

 • Your instalment plan(s) cannot exceed 80% of your credit card limit.
 So if your credit limit is €2,000, the maximum amount you could transfer is €1,600 (either is one go or spread over two instalment plans).

-The instalment plan is a perfect alternative to getting a small loan.
-Unfortunately it’s only available on a BOI or KBC credit card for now, but hopefully more banks will follow suit.
+The instalment plan is a perfect alternative to getting a small loan and dealing with unexpected costs that might pop up.
+Unfortunately it’s only available on a BOI or An Post Flex Credit Card for now, but hopefully more banks will follow suit.

 4. Use hire purchase